 Research different types of butterflies and try to paint realistic insects.
 Or create an abstract painting based on ones you have seen fluttering about in your yard.
 Both would make a fun activity for kids of all ages.

 Another way is to cover the paper with watercolor paint with different colors and patterns or even splatter paint style.
-Then cut out wings free hand or using the free template below.
+Then cut out the butterfly's wings.

 These paper butterflies can be hung up and used as a cute decoration.
 Or kids can play with them outside while they chase real butterflies.